tkellen/kwm/README.md

 #### Provision a single node cluster step by step.
 In each command that follows we'll start by having KWM show the commands that are planned to be run.
-Your configuration will appear in blue so you can see what is yours and what is boilerplate.
+Your configuration will appear in blue so you can see what is specific to your installation and what is boilerplate.

 First, generate your public key infrastructure to ensure secure communication between your cluster components: